birdwes/TDA30_Asterisk_h323/README.md

 - SLC4 and/or SLC8 cards

-- a working Asterisk server
+- a working Asterisk server, to which you have full access.
+  - if you want PSTN access from the server, you must have one or more accounts with a SIP provider.
+I have found sipgate.co.uk to provide a reliable service.
-  - if the server is externally hosted, you must provide a routed IPSEC tunnel or similar VPN solution, between the private LAN segment on which the IPGW4 card is to be located, and the Asterisk server.
+  - if the server is publicly hosted, you <ins>must</ins> provide a routed IPSEC tunnel or similar VPN solution, between the private LAN segment on which the IPGW4 card is to be located, and the Asterisk server.

 ## Contents (incomplete)